 To put the level of response into perspective, Gates answered 33 questions in total, and only one was on the subject of cryptocurrency.

 The main feature of cryptocurrency is not anonymity.
 It’s that for the first time in human history the people have the freedom to transact without allowing the ruling elite to debase the currency and steal from the poor to give to the rich

 FXTM Appoints Marcelo Spina as Global Head of PartnershipsGo to article >>

 Bill Gates was once more optimistic about cryptocurrency.
 He told Bloomberg TV back in 2014 that he considered Bitcoin to be exciting, and “better than currency” in terms of ease of payment.

-However, it’s obviously not fair to judge him on comments made 4 years ago, which in cryptocurrency years is approximately a century.
+However, that was four years ago, which in cryptocurrency years is approximately a century.
 Even then he was uneasy with the anonymous nature of the system, saying that there would have to be “enough attribution that people feel comfortable”.

 In 2015, he talked to Medium about the Bill & Melinda Gates Foundation using blockchain technology to reach people that do not have access to banking facilities.
 He said: “There’s a lot that Bitcoin or Ripple and variants can do to make moving money between countries easier and getting fees down pretty dramatically.”

 What you should consider is how cryptocurrencies can help people in places like Zimbabwe where their currency is useless.
 Many have started using Bitcoin instead of local currencies putting them on an even platform with the rest of the world. https://t.co/OHHmPZ0Arz